Code-Institute-Submissions/asdub-yellow-lemon-MP1/README.md

 Yellow Lemon was designed as a mobile first website.

 Rather than use a framework, I decided to use [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout).\
-This allowed me to create a besoke layout while still being easily adaptable to various screen sizes, thanks to extensive configurability afforded by grids.
+This allowed me to create a bespoke layout while still being easily adaptable to various screen sizes, thanks to extensive configurability afforded by grids.

 There are three distinct layouts:
 * Mobile